Greensburg, PA

 When does a property tax appeal make sense?

-An appeal is usually worth exploring when the assessment appears disconnected from supportable value and the likely tax savings justify the work.
-Timing matters, so owners should review the filing window before assuming they can wait.
+An appeal is usually worth exploring when the assessment appears disconnected from supportable market value and the likely tax savings justify the work.
+Timing matters, especially with local filing windows, so owners should review the deadline before assuming they can wait.

 Should I sign an oil and gas lease without a lawyer reviewing it?